-The Internet has no universal language and is multi-lingual.
-While English is one of the top languages spoken around the world and used online, it is not the only one.
+The Internet has no universal language.
+While English is one of the top languages online, it’s not the only one.
 According to internetworldstats.com, over 1.9 billion internet users reside in Asia, which is nearly half of internet users.

 The other top two internet using areas are Europe, which has over 659 million internet users, and Latin America and the Caribbean, which have 404 million.

 Based on internet usage, it’s clear that many different languages dominate the internet.
 That’s why having a multi-lingual website is so important: it actually brings in a bigger audience.
 The more languages a WordPress website has, the more reach your website and its content will have as well.

 Having a multi-lingual website can be very helpful for business success.
 Having a glossary for a multi-lingual website can make the website even more efficient and accessible for more people to use it.